 You Might or Might Not Be a Dependent of Your Parents

-Because graduate students are students, they might be considered dependents of their parents (or another relative) for tax purposes.
-Many parents (and their tax preparers) try to claim their children as dependents without referencing the relevant definitions.
+Because graduate students are students, they might be considered dependents of their parents (or another relative) for tax purposes if they were under age 24 on 12/31.
+Many parents (and their tax preparers) try to claim their of-age children as dependents without referencing the relevant definitions.
 If your parents assume you are a dependent but you believe you are not, together you can go through the definition carefully to make the final determination.

 The conditions for being considered a dependent of your parent are: